appsecnz/appsecnz.github.io/conference/training.md

 ## Training Schedule

-In addition the main conference on Friday and Saturday, we are planning to offer several training opportunities on Wednesday and Thursday, at the same venue.
-Course details will be added here as they are confirmed.
+In addition the main conference on Friday and Saturday, we are offering several training opportunities on Wednesday and Thursday.
+Our training schedule includes a mix of class lengths and formats, as follows:

+* One (1) two-day **face-to-face** class;
+* Four (4) two-day **online** classes;
+* Two (2) one-day **face-to-face** classes (one each on Wednesday and Thursday); and
+* One (1) special half-day instructor-remote class (on Thursday morning).

+Each day, classes will follow this schedule (all times are NZDT):

+* 8:00 a.m.  - Check-in desk opens; online class sessions started for support
+* 8:45 a.m.  - Class sessions start
+* 10:15 a.m. - Morning Tea
+* 12:30 p.m. - Lunch Break (on your own); Morning half-day classes end
+* 1:45 p.m.  - Class sessions resume; Afternoon half-day classes begin
+* 3:15 p.m.  - Afternoon Tea
+* 5:30 p.m.  - Classes end

+###

 -------------